krestfield/docs/ezsign/payshield_tls_configuration.md

 tls.clientKeyStore.password=zijFhJ+BMAO8B3bYw9XD0AZlOYt4eYACY4zW9UXtZk2EC7hl+dgevA==
 ```

-Where the password provided is the password for the specified PKCS12 file, as generated above.

-Note that ``tls.clientKeyStore.password`` must be set via the Management Utility.
-Run EzSign Manage and selecting the **Set TLS Client Keystore Password** option.
+Note that ``tls.clientKeyStore.password`` must be set via the *Management Utility* and is the same password for the PKCS12 file generated in the steps above.
+Run *EzSign Manage*, selecting the **Set TLS Client Keystore Password** option.

-If using a custom trust store the following properties need to be set:
+If using a custom trust store (i.e. *Option 2: Create a custom trust store file* above) the following properties also need to be set to use this custom store:

 * tls.trustStore.type
 * tls.trustStore.filename